davidthings/spokefpga/docs/_pages/pipelines.md

 ---

 <!-- // this is up here because for some reason WaveDrom doesn't like doing registers before waves -->
-<script type="WaveDrom"> { signal: [ ] } </script>

 ## Overview

 This section is a quick overview of the Pipe and PipeSpec topics.
 Subsequent sections take it more slowly.

 For FPGA modules to communicate, conventions must be adopted.
-A large number of interactions between functionality in FPGAs conform to fairly simple patterns of information exchange.

 <div id="overview_pipeline"></div>